Dennis-Rall/strcrypt/README.md

     - own shell is overhead
     - piping commands can be supported (TODO example)
     - auto completion can be enabled (TODO)
-- Generalize hashing, encodding and decoding algorithms
+- Add tests with hypothesis